 Before you make the cut, sterilize the pruning tools to prevent the disease from spreading on healthy foliage.
 If your pruning tools touch the diseased leaf part when cutting, ensure to sterilize them before making a new cut.

-How to Take Care of the Brown Tips on My Spider Plant?
+How to Take Care of the Brown Tips on My Spider Plant / How To Fix Them?

-To take care of the brown tips on your Spider Plant, you must find the cause behind the browning issue.
+To fix the brown tips on your Spider Plant, you must find the cause behind the browning issue.
 Typically, most causes are non-harmful for your plant, as the tips on Spider Plants can turn brown from environmental conditions.

 If you’re bothered by these tips, it’s best to prune them off, following the steps in the article.
 That way, you’ll resolve the browning issue, regardless of the cause.